Unveiling Telegraph Cove's Secrets: Past, Present, and Unexpected Twists

 Today, Telegraph Cove's economy is based primarily on tourism due to its prime location near the Robson Bight Ecological Reserve.
 A huge attraction along this coast is the resident orca whales who make these waters their summer home, the abundant salmon, the ancient forests, and the stunning coastline.

-The Resort began restoring buildings and structures in the late 1970s but began to take off when Stubbs Island Whale Watching, the first whale-watching company was established in Telegraph Cove in 1980.
+The Resort began restoring buildings and structures in the late 1970s but began to take off when Stubbs Island Whale Watching, the first whale-watching company, was established in Telegraph Cove in 1980.
 When the Robson Bight Ecological Reserve was created in 1982, tourism exploded.
 By the end of the 1990s, the resort built a restaurant, pub, general store, small hotel, and a sewage treatment plant.
-The outstanding Whale Interpretive Centre opened the museum in 1993 where stunning marine skeletons can be seen.
+The outstanding Whale Interpretive Centre opened the museum in 1993, and is highly recommended.
 The Resort campground is located about 1km from the town and is known as the "Forest" campground.
+You'll find more information and my review of the Forest Campground here.

 The Marina began to be developed at the end of the 1990s.
 Its campground is known as the "sunny" campground and features a great view of the harbour and, from some of the sites, the Johnstone Strait.
 It is located about a minute's walk from the historic village.
 The Marina also has hotel rooms and a modern marina.
 Prices vary considerably between all the various choices.